Avaiga/taipy-getting-started/steps/explain_md/step_9_dynamic_scenario_creation.md

     elif var_name == 'selected_pipeline' or var_name == 'selected_scenario':
         # Update the chart when the scenario or the pipeline is changed
-        # Check if we can read the data node to update the chart
+        # Check if we can read the Data Node to update the chart
         if tp.get(state.selected_scenario[0]).predictions.read() is not None:
             update_chart(state)
 ```